 What to Consider When Choosing the Best RV Mattress

-There is a multitude of options to choose from when shopping for the best RV mattress.
-Keep in mind the features outlined below to identify what is most important when selecting an RV mattress to ensure satisfaction for on-the-go resting and relaxing.
+There are many options from which to choose when shopping for the best RV mattress.
+Keep in mind the features outlined below to identify which are most important when selecting an RV mattress to ensure satisfaction for on-the-go resting and relaxing.

 Selecting the most preferable type of mattress is one of the first items to consider.
-Some of the most common RV mattress types include:
+Some of the most common RV mattress types are the following:

 - Hybrid mattresses feature both an innerspring layer and a foam or latex layer (or layers).
 The additional foam or latex allows them to better conform to each body for greater pressure relief than with a pure innerspring mattress.
 The pocketed coils in a hybrid mattress reduce motion transfer and also allow for sufficient airflow to keep individuals cooler as they sleep.
 A comfort layer is often designed using more breathable materials for temperature regulation.

 - Innerspring mattresses are typically the most affordable option.
 They feature a coil support base for airflow and breathability and a thin comfort layer made from fiber, foam, or another padded material.
 However, the comfort layer is not as thick as on a hybrid mattress, so an innerspring mattress doesn’t offer as much contouring.
 Innerspring mattresses are often shorter than other mattress types, making them well suited for an RV.